QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: Abstract

 \section{Abstract}

-The advent of quantum computing threats classical cryptographic mechanisms, demanding new strategies for securing communication networks.
+The advent of quantum computing threatens classical cryptographic mechanisms, demanding new strategies for securing communication networks.
 Since real-world networks cannot be fully Quantum Key Distribution (QKD)-enabled due to infrastructure constraints, practical security solutions must support hybrid operation.
 This paper presents an adaptive security framework that enables quantum-safe communications across real-world heterogeneous networks by combining QKD and Post-Quantum Cryptography (PQC).
 Building upon a hierarchical key management architecture with Virtual Key Management Systems (vKMS) and a centralized Quantum Security Controller (QuSeC), the framework dynamically assigns security levels based on node capabilities.
 By transitioning between pure QKD, hybrid, and PQC modes, it ensures end-to-end quantum-safe protection regardless of the underlying node capabilities.
 The framework has been implemented and validated on a Kubernetes-based containerized testbed, demonstrating robust operation and performance across all scenarios.
 Results highlight its potential to support the gradual integration of quantum-safe technologies into existing infrastructures, paving the way toward fully quantum-safe communication networks.

-\section{INTRODUCTION}
+\section{Introduction}

-\IEEEPARstart{T}he development of quantum computing introduces a paradigm shift in the field of cybersecurity.
+The development of quantum computing introduces a paradigm shift in the field of cybersecurity, with direct implications for quantum communication and quantum cryptography.
 While quantum computers promise revolutionary advancements in several fields, they also pose a significant threat to classical cryptographic algorithms.
-In particular, widely used public-key algorithms such as RSA and ECC are considered vulnerable to quantum attacks, potentially compromising the asymmetric primitives that underpin key exchange and digital signatures in modern communication systems \cite{easttom2022quantum}.
+In particular, widely used public-key algorithms such as RSA and ECC are considered vulnerable to quantum attacks, potentially compromising the asymmetric primitives that underpin key exchange and digital signatures in modern communication systems~\cite{easttom2022quantum}.
 This renders current mechanisms for establishing and managing cryptographic keys insecure.

 To address these threats, two primary approaches have been developed for achieving quantum-safe key establishment.
 The first approach is Post-Quantum Cryptography (PQC), which replaces classical public-key algorithms with alternatives based on hard mathematical problems believed to resist quantum attacks.
 PQC algorithms can be implemented using existing classical hardware infrastructure, making them easily deployable across current networks.
 However, their security ultimately depends on computational assumptions \cite{jenefa2023pqc}.